Frequently Asked Questions

 Does Acupuncture Conflict With Western Medicine?

 Acupuncture can be used safely alongside western medicine.
-It can also be used to alleviate the side effects of western medical treatment such as those experienced in chemo and radio therapy.
+It can also be used to alleviate the side effects of western medical treatment such as those experienced in chemo and radio therapy and is used very effectively to minimise any side effects experienced during IVF.

 Can I Keep Taking My Medication?

 There are no contraindications between western drugs and acupuncture.
 In fact, acupuncture can help reduce the side effects of some medicines.
 You may keep taking your drugs or you may find that (with the consent of your doctor) you are able to reduce your dependency on them as a direct result of the acupuncture treatment.
-For example, you may be able to reduce or eliminate your use of painkillers, antidepressants or asthma medication.
+For example, you may be able to reduce or eliminate your use of painkillers, antidepressants or asthma medication and no longer need sleeping tablets for insomnia.

 Will My Insurance Pay For Acupuncture?